casanovamaxime/BayesMallows/README.md

 This package provides a general framework for analyzing rank and preference data based on the Bayesian Mallows model first described in [Vitelli et al.(2018)](https://jmlr.org/papers/v18/15-481.html).
-In particular, we added new datasets to analyse and new priors.
+In particular, we added new datasets to analyse.

 ## The Bayesian Mallows Model